Version 1.1 August 18, 2023

 Some people (I doubt it’s many the way Lunar settlement research has been funded) are working on how we can safely and efficiently gather the Lunar regolith from the surface and process it into useful items.
 Everything I’ve read focuses on robots doing the job as the surface is too dangerous for humans to spend a lot of time mining on it.
 I’ve decided to list all the challenges of Lunar surface mining that I can find.
 Not to see how our current technology stacks up (rather poorly I bet) but to maybe come at the problem from a different angle.

 Most of these challenges also apply to Mars, asteroids, and almost any object we to extract resources from.
 The details will change (probably not a lot of regolith dust on Europa) but much will be the same.
-Figuring out how to avoid these problems (or mitigate them) will let us mine almost anywhere in the solar system.
+Figuring out how to avoid these problems (or mitigate them) will let us mine almost anywhere in the Solar system.

 So, what’s the big deal about some dust?
 The Lunar dust is different from Earth dust.
 The particles are as fine as flour and as sharp as glass shards, which is basically what they are (along with jagged rock debris).
 The dust particles were created by micro-meteoroid impacts over millions of years.
 Each time an impactor hit the Lunar surface it shattered the material.
 Since Luna has never had flowing water or wind on its surface, the edges of the particles have never been worn down.
 They are just as sharp as the day they were created.
 An Earth analog would be fine-grained slag or volcanic ash (1, pg 34).

 Besides being sharp, the Lunar dust is also very fine (anything less than 80 µm).
 Any sample of Lunar regolith can consist of up to 20% of particles less than 20 µm in size (3).
 The human eye can’t even see things below 40 µm (4).
 The Lunar Sourcebook has the mean grain size at 45-100 µm (similar to silty sand)(1, pg 34) and the average soil sample particle size at 70 µm, meaning approximately half of the soil by weight is finer than the human eye can resolve (1, pg 478).
-That’s still not good if you breathe in a cloud of the stuff.

 Problems with Lunar dust: